 - Complex site constraints and logistical strategy

-Employed by the client, 4C Hotel Group, in January 2017 under a PCSA, Colorminium have been working on developing the detailed design of the façade with Acme architects and consultant Murphy Façade Studio.
-To assist the client in capitalising on his return, a cost ceiling for the complete envelope was provided with a brief to understand, unpick and challenge the façade methodology in terms of construction, methodology and programme – all with the view of providing best value.
+Commissioned by the client 4C Hotel Group in January 2017, Colorminium worked on a façade strategy starting with optimisation through to developing the detailed design of the façade with Acme architects from RIBA stage 2.
+To assist the client in capitalising on his return, a set of cost parameters for the complete envelope was worked up with a brief to understand, unpick and challenge the façade approach – all with the view of providing best value.

-Working on a stage C design, the various façade aspects were reviewed, and a detailed proposal put together.
-Initially designed as a site constructed stick and window system, the benefits in terms of programme and off-site quality were quickly investigated and a unitised system came through as the more viable option in both regards – although on face value façade rates are higher.
+Working on a stage 2 design, the various façade aspects were reviewed, and a detailed proposal was put together.
+Initially approached as a site constructed stick and window system, the benefits in terms of programme and off-site quality were quickly investigated and a unitised system came through as the more viable option in both regards – although on face value façade rates are higher.
 An integral part of this are the full storey height feature fins that clad the existing pre-cast frame and bridge between the unitised glazing.
-These are also designed to be fabricated off-site and unitised to give the speed of installation required that will enable the fit out to commence.
-At roof level, traditional stickwork curtain walling is used to create a rooftop restaurant and at ground floor level, canopies and entrance doorsets including cladding to an undercroft area complete the package.
+These were also designed to be fabricated off-site and unitised to give the speed of installation required that enabled the fit out to commence.
+At roof level, stickwork curtain walling is used to create a rooftop restaurant and at ground floor level, canopies and entrance doorsets including cladding to an undercroft area complete the package.

-With the majority of the hotel being an existing building, Colorminium are also responsible for the strip out of the existing glazing including the full external access strategy.
-A mastclimber solution will be used to enable the strip-out and then adapted for the installation of the unitised.
-The existing pre-cast concrete vertical fins will be left in situ, but a new weathering line including fire-breaks installed ahead of the new unitised installation.
-The glazing passes all slab lines giving continuity of the performance line and effectively encapsulates the existing building in a new high performance ‘skin’.
+With the majority of the hotel being an existing building, the in-situ pre-cast concrete vertical fins had to be accommodated by installing a new weathering line including fire-breaks ahead of the new unitised installation.
+The glazing passes all slab lines giving continuity of the performance of the system and effectively encapsulates the building envelope in a new high performance “skin”.

-As well as detailed design, a sound approach will be needed in finalising the methodology of what will be a challenging build.
-The constraints of an inner city environment are all there to be juggled with as well as an overlapped programme with the hotel fit-out.
+As well as detailed design, a sound approach was needed in finalising the methodology of what has been a challenging build.
+The constraints of an inner-city environment were all there to be juggled with, as well as an overlapped programme with the hotel fit-out.